Triston Casas Player Props: Red Sox vs. Diamondbacks

 - The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 23rd in MLB.

-- Diamondbacks pitchers combine to rank 16th in baseball in home runs allowed (59 total, 1.2 per game).
+- Diamondbacks pitchers combine to give up 60 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- Pfaadt makes the start for the Diamondbacks, his fifth of the season.
-He is 0-1 with a 7.65 ERA and 14 strikeouts through 20 2/3 innings pitched.
+- Davies (0-0) gets the start for the Diamondbacks, his third of the season.

-- In his last appearance on Saturday, the righty went 5 1/3 innings against the Pittsburgh Pirates, giving up three earned runs while surrendering six hits.
+- His most recent time out came on Sunday, April 9 against the Los Angeles Dodgers, when the righty threw 4 1/3 innings, surrendering five earned runs while allowing five hits.

-- In four games this season, the 24-year-old has amassed a 7.65 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .291 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.